clp/learn_python/find_answers/README.rst

      to your opinion of each answer.
      This is one way
      to evaluate how well the program finds good answers.

+     TBD, At least one data file in the package includes graded answers.

   #.
 TBD, To find what program settings produce good results:
      review results; change the program; repeat tests.